krylosov-aa/context-async-sqlalchemy/docs_sources/docs/testing.md

 # Testing

-For testing with a real database, there is one important problem that needs to be solved - data isolation between tests.
+When testing with a real database, one important problem needs to be solved - ensuring data isolation between tests.

 There are basically two approaches:

+1. Separate sessions.

-1. The test has its own session with which it can prepare data for the test and verify the result of the test execution at the end.
+The test has its own session that it uses to prepare data and verify results after execution.
-The application has its own session.
-Data isolation is achieved by clearing data from all tables at the end of each test
-(as well as once before running all tests)
+The application also has its own session.
+Data isolation is achieved by clearing all tables at the end of each test (and once before running all tests).

+2. Shared session and transaction.
-2. The test and the application share the same session and the same transaction.
+The test and the application share the same session and transaction.
 Data isolation is achieved by rolling back the transaction at the end of the test.

-Personally, I really like the first option.
-Because this is an honest testing of the application.
+Personally, I prefer the first option, because it is a more "honest" way to test the application.
-We check how it works correctly with sessions and transactions on our own.
+We can verify how it handles sessions and transactions on its own.
-It is also very convenient to check the status of the database when the test is suspended.
+It’s also convenient to inspect the database state when a test is paused.

-And sometimes there are such complex session management scenarios (for example, concurrent query execution) in which other types of testing are either impossible or very difficult.
+Sometimes, there are complex session management scenarios (for example, concurrent query execution) where other types of testing are either impossible or very difficult.

-The only disadvantage of such tests is the speed of their execution.
+The main disadvantage of this approach is the slower execution speed.
-Due to the fact that we clear all the tables after each test, we spend a lot of time on this.
+Since we clear all tables after each test, this process takes additional time.

-This is where the second type of testing comes on the scene, which has the only advantage in the speed of execution due to the fact that it is very fast to roll back the transaction.
+This is where the second approach comes in - its main advantage is speed, as rolling back a transaction is very fast.

-I use both approaches simultaneously in my projects.
+In my projects, I use both approaches at the same time:

-Most of the tests where the usual and simple logic is tested, I use a common transaction for the test and for the application.
+- For most tests with simple or common logic, I use a shared transaction for the test and the application
-And where there is complex logic or it is simply not possible to test like this, I use tests with different transactions.
+- For more complex cases, or ones that cannot be tested this way, I use separate transactions.

-This allows you to achieve good speed and good test convenience.
+This combination allows for both good performance and convenient testing.

-The library provides several utils that can be used in tests, for example in fixtures.
-It helps write tests that share a common transaction between the test and the application, so data isolation between tests is achieved through fast transaction rollback.
+The library provides several utilities that can be used in tests - for example, in fixtures.
+They help create tests that share a common transaction between the test and the application, so data isolation between tests is achieved through fast transaction rollback.

-You can see the capabilities in the examples:
+You can see these capabilities in the examples:

 [Here are tests with a common transaction between the application and the tests.](https://github.com/krylosov-aa/context-async-sqlalchemy/blob/main/examples/fastapi_example/tests/transactional/__init__.py)